umbraco/UmbracoDocs/10/umbraco-cms/extending/health-check/guides/macroerrors.md

 # Health check: Macro errors

-_Checks to make sure macro errors are not set to throw a YSOD: Yellow Screen Of Death, which would prevent certain or all pages from loading completely._
+_Checks to make sure macro errors are not set to throw a YSOD: Yellow Screen Of Death.
+This could prevent certain or all pages from loading._

 ## How to fix this health check